For this church:

 In the years following Siveyer’s valuable account, a great deal of further deterioration has taken place, caused by both the natural elements and vandals.

-Thanks to Peter Ryder for the technical information and to Geoff Buxton for their discovery.
+Thanks to Peter Ryder for the technical information and illustrations and to Geoff Buxton for the photographs and the discovery of slab fragments 3 and 6.

 Conservation of Annesley Old Church